JieminSheng/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trens
+Performing analysis on Kickstarter data to uncover trends
 # Kickstarting with Excel:Assessing Campaign Outcomes by Launch Dates and Funding Goals

 ## Overview of Project